nyurik/kibana-vega-vis/README.md

     "mapStyle": "default", // defaults to "default", but can also be false to disable base layer "minZoom": 5,          // default 0
-    "maxZoom": 13,         // defaults to the maximum for the given style, or 25 when base is disabled
+    "maxZoom": 13,         // defaults to the maximum for the given style, or 25 when base is disabled "zoomControl": false,  // defaults to true, shows +/- buttons to zoom in/out

     // When false, repaints on each move frame.
 Makes the graph much slower "delayRepaint": true, // default true